 Need to know more about DG segregation?

-Organic Peroxides are incompatible with many substances including, but not limited to:
+Organic Peroxides are incompatible with many dangerous goods, such as:

 - Class 3 Flammable Liquids